dvangennip/Phototype/Readme.md

 Adjust password via the `passwd` command.
 Hostname can be set via the `raspi-config` tool.

 ## Basic settings
 Go through `raspi-config` options.
 First, make sure all disk space can be used.
 Auto-login should be enabled after setting a device name and password.
+SSH needs to be enabled as well.

 ## Dependencies to install
 **via apt-get install:**